oracle-livelabs/oci/oci-opensearch/Semantic-search/Semantic-search.md

 Confirm that the OpenSearch cluster is version 2.11.
 To use an OCI Generative AI connector with OCI Search with OpenSearch, you need a cluster configured to use OpenSearch version 2.11.
 By default, new clusters are configured to use version 2.11.
 To create a cluster, see Creating an OpenSearch Cluster.

-You will also need a subscription to the Chicago region, which hosts the GenAI infrastructure.
+You will also need a subscription to the Chicago region, which hosts the OCI GenAI infrastructure.

 Please refer to **LAB2** **Task3** on how to connect to the OpenSearch Dashboard.